gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Add your project

 Now that we've got all the preliminaries out of the way, it's time to set up our application.
-For this we click on the **+ Create** button next to Applications, and then we'll choose to use GitHub as our provider.
+For this we click on the **+ Create** button next to Applications.
+Create a new application, and choose to use GitHub.

 ![][6]